mmphys/MLU/readme.md

 5. [Hadrons] commit 49fd078f7b8d43d5c6c2c4814e1a8987afc244f0
 6. [GNU Scientific Library][gsl] (GSL), version 2.5 or later (I used 2.7 in production) or from [Mike's PhD page][MikeGSL]

-This commit of Hadrons requires `-fpermissive` to be included in `CXXFLAGS` in order to build successfully.
+This commit of Hadrons requires `-fpermissive` to be included in `CXXFLAGS` in order to build successfully with g++ (`-Xcompiler -fpermissive` for nvcc).
 It also has a dependency on a Grid deflation header which has moved, requiring (assuming Grid has been installed in `$Prefix`)

     cd ~/$Prefix/include/Grid/algorithms/iterative
     ln -s ../deflation/Deflation.h